 Earn American AAdvantage miles for Hyatt stays

 You earn bonus points for qualifying spending like room rate and most incidentals, while taxes and fees don’t qualify.
-Hyatt properties worldwide qualify for this, and even Small Luxury Hotels of the World properties booked through the Hyatt partnership are eligible.
+Hyatt properties worldwide qualify for this, and even Small Luxury Hotels of the World properties and MGM Rewards properties booked through partnerships with Hyatt are eligible.
 There’s no limit to how many bonus AAdvantage miles you can earn this way.
 Bonus miles will post six to eight weeks after an eligible stay.

 Personally I value AAdvantage miles at ~1.5 cents each, so to me this is like an incremental return of 1.5% on Hyatt stays for AAdvantage elite members.
 Note that sometimes there are even further promotions through this collaboration, which can make it even more rewarding.
 The miles earned through this are even considered Loyalty Points, so can help you earn status.

 Earn World of Hyatt points for American flights

-Bonus points will post within seven days of an eligible flight, and the bonus points are redeemable and don’t count towards elite status.
-Only flights marketed and operated by American qualify, so codeshare flights don’t count towards this.
+Bonus points will post within seven days of an eligible flight, and the bonus points are redeemable and don’t count toward elite status.
+Only flights marketed and operated by American qualify, so codeshare flights don’t count toward this.
 There’s no limit to how many bonus World of Hyatt points you can earn this way.